-Under the supervision of nationally renowned orthopaedic surgeon, sports medicine specialist and Greenwich resident Kevin Plancher, the students learned how to bolt, pin together and insert supportive plates into broken forearms during the program, which was designed by the Orthopaedic Foundation for Active Lifestyles (OFALS) in Cos Cob.
+Under the supervision of nationally renowned orthopaedic surgeon, sports medicine specialist and Greenwich resident Kevin Plancher, the students learned how to bolt, pin together and insert supportive plates into broken forearms during the program, which was designed by The Orthopaedic Foundation (OFALS) in Cos Cob.

 BRUNSWICK SCHOOL SCIENCE STUDENTS